Help and support

 - Extensions to coursework.
 If you are offered an extension the UG administrator will confirm this and set a new submission date.

 - If your exams have been affected, or if you have experienced a serious problem which has impacted on all of your work, your mitigation will be considered at the exam boards in February and June.
 Your Programme Administrator will contact you after the board to inform you of the outcome.
+Extensions cannot be granted for exams (whether your apply in advance or after the exam).

 - If you need ongoing support we will work with the people within your support network and University services to make sure you have the appropriate support in place to continue your studies.